-- 29. Were any requests at your agency the subject of FOIA litigation during the reporting period?
+30. Were any requests at your agency the subject of FOIA litigation during the reporting period?
 If so, please describe the impact on your agency's overall FOIA request processing and backlog.
-If possible, please indicate the number and nature of requests subject to litigation, common causes leading to litigation, and any other information to illustrate the impact of litigation on your overall FOIA administration.
-No. - 30.
-How many requests during Fiscal Year 2022 involved unusual circumstances as defined by the FOIA?
-(This information is available in your agency's FY22 raw data).
+If possible, please indicate

+The number and nature of requests subject to litigation Common causes leading to litigation Any other information to illustrate the impact of litigation on your overall FOIA administration.